jonnonz1/nz-statute-book/acts/public/2020/privacy-act-2020.md

   (b) the Health and Disability Commissioner:
   (c) the Inspector-General of Intelligence and Security:
   (d) the Independent Police Conduct Authority:
-  (e) the Inspector-General of Defence.
+  (e) the Inspector-General of Defence:
+  (f) the chief executive within the meaning of section 5 of the Customer and Product Data Act 2025.
 (2) For the purpose of consulting a person specified in subsection (1), the Commissioner may disclose to that person any information that the Commissioner considers necessary.
 (3) This section overrides section 206(1).